KoesGroup/Snakemake_ChIPseq_PE/README.md

 ## Conda environment

-First, you need to create an environment for the use of Snakemake with [Conda package manager](https://conda.io/docs/using/envs.html).
+**First**, you need to create an environment for the use of `Snakemake` with [Conda package manager](https://conda.io/docs/using/envs.html).
 1. Create a virtual environment named "chipseq" from the `global_env.yaml` file with the following command: `conda env create --name chipseq --file ~/envs/global_env.yaml`
 2. Then, activate this virtual environment with `source activate chipseq`

-The Snakefile will then take care of installing and loading the packages and softwares required by each step of the pipeline.
+The `Snakefile` will then take care of installing and loading the packages and softwares required by each step of the pipeline.

 ## Configuration file
 The `config.yaml` file specifies the sample list, the genomic reference fasta file to use, the directories to use, etc. This file is then used to build parameters in the main `Snakefile`.